TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Change unordered containers to ordered ones in the visible entities
 		- Actually, just provide sort inside layers for domains that require ordering
 			- e.g. get first bomb

-- Implement tree node for the children of commands in history gui

 - Replaying and commands
 	- Replay commands along the solvable's progress as they were applied.